 Hampi, the city of ruins, is a UNESCO World Heritage Site.
 Situated in the shadowed depth of hills and valleys in the state of Karnataka, this place is a historical delight for travellers.
 Surrounded by 500 ancient monuments, beautiful temples, bustling street markets, bastions, treasury building and captivating remains of Vijayanagar Empire, Hampi is a backpacker's delight.
 Hampi is an open museum with 100+ locations to explore and a favourite way to see the city from the perspective of its history.

 This is a historic Hindu temple located on the southern bank of the Vaigai River, Madurai, Tamil Nadu.
 It is primarily dedicated to Parvati, known as Meenakshi, and her spouse, Shiva.
-What makes this temple different from the others is the fact that both God and Goddess are worshipped together.
+What makes this one of the unique monuments of India is that this is a temple different from the others, where both God and Goddess are worshipped together.

 Gol Gumbaz, also known as Gola Gummata in literal sense means a circular dome.
 It is the mausoleum of Mohammed Adil Shah, Sultan of Bijapur.
 The tom is located in Bijapur, Karnataka and was built by architect Yaqut in 1656.
 It is considered as the structural triumph of Deccan architecture.